Finalben7/RocketLeague/README.md

 Functionality:
 Tournament creation
-Track stats for individual players and teams
+Track stats for individual players and teams (use .replay file) Match finding
-Match finding